This fellowship is sponsored by UO Libraries' Special Collections and University Archives at the University of Oregon. The award is for use in 2024.

 Applicants must submit by 5 p.m.
 PST Friday, January 5, 2024

 - A 1,000-word (maximum) proposal that describes the project for which these collections will be consulted, as well as the role that the applicant expects these collections will play in the project;

 - A curriculum vitae or resume;

 - Full contact information;

-- Applicant’s name must be written on each page of the application;
+- Full name of applicant must appear on each page of the application;

 - Two letters of recommendation (must be submitted separately to Emily Moore at firstname.lastname@example.org)